-The Emergency Medical Services (EMS) Technology Program provides the opportunity to earn a Certificate and/or an Associate in Applied Science Degree to individuals who work with ambulance services, rescue squads, fire services, and other first responder organizations.
-Offered in concert with the Atlantic Partners Emergency Services Council, the program augments a nationally recognized technical core with general education courses.
-The program is typically taken on a part-time basis over three to four years.
-Visit the Atlantic Partners Web site for more information.
+The Emergency Medical Services (EMS) Technology program provides the opportunity to earn a certificate and/or an associate in applied science degree to individuals who work with ambulance services, rescue squads, fire services, and other first responder organizations.
+The program augments a nationally recognized technical core with general education courses and is typically taken on a part-time basis over three to four years.

 Awards of Completion are given at three levels as students complete technical courses and are prepared to sit for State Licensure.
 These three Awards of Completion are:

 - Award for Advanced EMT.
 EMS1131, EMS201, EMS202, EMS205, and EMS206 are required.

 - Award for Paramedic.
 All Advanced EMT courses as well as EMS208, EMS209, EMS211, EMS212, EMS213, EMS214, EMS215, EMS216, and EMS217.